 Tick sampling

 At the first field visit, 578 ticks (189 adult males, 249 adult females and 140 nymphs) were marked.
-In total, 138 ticks (30 adult males, 77 adult females and 31 nymphs) were recaptured at least once, representing 23,9% of the initial number.
+In total, 138 ticks (30 adult males, 77 adult females and 31 nymphs) were recaptured at least once, representing 23.9% of the initial number.
 Three ticks were found dead in focal nests and nine were recaptured in peripheral nests and collected.

 Model selection